madetech/blog/posts/stylesheet_modularity.md

 If it's one or two classes that are showing signs of being a new BEM Block I might leave it until their are three.

-## Keep your BEM modules less than 100 lines long

-### Example of doing it wrong

-I think you can understand this one without an example.

-### Why

-If you BEM module is getting lengthy then it's often a sign it's doing too much.
-Breaking down large modules makes your code easier to reason about.
-It also makes finding styles much easier!

-### Notable exceptions

-If it's just over 100 lines don't go crazy on yourself.
-If you're hitting 150-200 then you ought to start breaking your module down.

 ## Never name more than one class on an element